orso081980/Tech-Paw-Studio/content/index.md

 # Welcome to Nuxt Content Starter

-This is the main page miaociao displaying Markdown located at [content/index.md](https://github.com/nuxt/starter/blob/content/content/index.md).
+This is the main page displaying Markdown located at [content/index.md](https://github.com/nuxt/starter/blob/content/content/index.md).

 Move to [about](/about) page.